 Offered by Boston University’s School of Public Health, the Graduate Certificate in Public Health offers four foundational courses that can be an initial step to a Master of Public Health (48 credits total), accompany another degree, or simply be an informative stand-alone program.
 The certificate coursework explores population health, quantitative analysis, leadership, and health systems—all crucial topics for a career involving public health.

-The Graduate Certificate in Public Health includes high-quality, graduate courses in public health that can be completed on a full- or part-time basis.
-The program provides students with the foundation for public health knowledge and skills, whether they are looking to enhance their career or integrate public health principles into other educational paths.
+BU’s Graduate Certificate in Public Health includes high-quality, graduate courses in population health that can be completed on a full- or part-time basis, online or in person.
+The certificate provides students with the foundation for public health knowledge and skills, whether they are looking to enhance their career or integrate public health principles into other educational paths.

-The Graduate Certificate is comprised of four required courses totaling 16 credits of coursework:
+Totaling 16 credits of coursework, the Graduate Certificate is comprised of four required courses exploring public health: